usithadev/firstwx/README.md

-This is my first GUI application wriiten with C++ and wxWidgets.
+This is my first GUI application written with C++ and wxWidgets.

 BUILD INSTRUCTIONS
 ___